How to Set a Custom Resolution in Windows 10

 - In the properties, click on the button that reads List All Modes.
 This will display all the resolutions that your display adapter supports, which is likely to be many more than Windows 10 does.
 Choose the resolution you want and click Apply to switch to it.

 This will act identically to changing the resolution from the display settings.
 Once you activate the desired resolution, you’ll be prompted to revert the change or keep it.

 This is a pretty simple procedure that will give you a broader range of options for your resolution.
 However, these are also presets, and you may want to go even further and choose a resolution completely defined by you.
 In that case, you will need third-party software.

 A Little Outside Assistance From Custom Resolution Utility

-If you still aren’t satisfied, there’s an application designed to help you customize the resolution of your monitor meticulously.
-It’s called Custom Resolution Utility and you can download it here.
+If you still aren’t satisfied, there’s an application designed to help you customize the resolution of your monitor.
+It’s called Custom Resolution Utility.
 A word of warning: the application doesn’t work with Intel display adapters, and it functions by making edits to your registry.
 It’s also a good idea to stick to resolutions that would be normally supported on your device.

 How to Set Custom Resolution in Windows 10 With Intel Graphics

 If you have Intel graphics, then you can simply use their built-in control panel to modify and customize your resolution.